 Fat tire biking first began becoming popular in the 1980s when people in snowy climates like Alaska discovered a better way to get around there without using cars.
 Ironically, around the same time, they gained popularity in New Mexico because of their great grip on sand in the desert climate.

-Eventually, brands like Surly Bikes started to market these kinds of bikes to the everyday consumer and thus the boom of fat tire biking came into form.
-Those who enjoy off-road but more flat landscape biking trails have flocked to flat tire bikes because of how smooth their ride is.
+Eventually, brands like Surly Bikes started to market these kinds of bikes to the everyday consumer.
+Thus, the boom of fat tire biking came into form.
+Those who enjoy off-road but more flat landscape biking trails have flocked to flat tire bikes, too.

 The Benefits of Fat Tire Bikes